Stochastic perturbations in open chaotic systems: random versus noisy maps: Measures of open maps

 \subsection{Autonomous maps}

 In the unperturbed case, $\delta=0$ in Eq.~(\ref{eq:pertdmap}), the map is autonomous, and the following results are known from transient chaos theory~\cite{LT:2011}: the dynamics is governed by a time-invariant nonattracting chaotic set in $\varGamma$, also called a {\em chaotic saddle}, which is composed of the points that do not leave $\varGamma$ under the action of the mapping (\ref{eq:pertdmap}) in either direction $t \rightarrow \pm \infty$~\cite{noreturn}.
-For fully chaotic maps this is a zero measure fractal set composed by the intersection of the set of points that never leave $\varGamma$ for $t\rightarrow \infty$ (stable manifold) with the set of points that never leave $\varGamma$ for $t\rightarrow -\infty$ (unstable manifold).
-The normalized density $\rho(\vec{x},t)$ converges to a well defined stationary density $\rho(\vec{x})$ for $t \rightarrow \infty$.
+For fully chaotic maps this is a zero measure fractal set, {lying at the intersection of its stable and unstable manifolds, which latter sets are composed by points within $\varGamma$ that never leave $\varGamma$ for $t\rightarrow \infty$ and for $t\rightarrow -\infty$, respectively.} The normalized density $\rho(\vec{x},t)$ converges to a well defined stationary density $\rho(\vec{x})$ for $t \rightarrow \infty$.
 The measure $\mu$ associated with $\rho(\vec{x})$ is said to be {conditionally invariant} (in brief c-measure and c-density, respectively), because for any set $A\subset\varGamma$ it obeys the following relation~\cite{PY:1979,DY:2006}:

 where $f^{-1}(\varGamma) \subset \varGamma$ corresponds to the set of points that do not escape $\varGamma$ over one iteration of $f$.
 Because of a constant rescaling given by the denominator in Eq.~(\ref{eq.muc}), c-measures are {\em not} invariant under the map $f$, i.e., not $f$- or map-invariant~\cite{ASY:2005}.
 For clarity, we can refer to them as conditionally-map-invariant.
 C-measures of autonomous maps are time-invariant, however.
 The c-measure associated with $\rho(\vec{x})$ is a probability measure~\cite{ASY:2005}, indicating the chance of finding a typical trajectory in a particular area of phase space, provided that it has not escaped until time $t$.